Social media management is integral to any organization operating in the digital age.

-Successfully managing social media is not only beneficial for almost every brand and business today, but may also have certain benefits that are specific to nonprofit organizations.
-For one, utilizing social media to reach your goals can be a cost-effective way of increasing awareness or reach for nonprofits without a large budget.
+Successful social media management is not only beneficial to for-profit brands and businesses, but also has certain benefits that are specific to nonprofit organizations.
+For one, using social media to reach your goals can be a cost-effective way of increasing visibility and online exposure for nonprofits without a large budget.
 Areas such as engagement, interaction, fundraising, campaigns, and other initiatives can be substantially improved using social media.
-Popular platforms such as Instagram, Twitter, Facebook, YouTube, LinkedIn, etc., should all be consistently managed and kept up-to-date for optimal outcomes.
+Popular platforms such as Instagram, Twitter, Facebook, YouTube, and LinkedIn should be consistently managed and kept up-to-date for optimal outcomes.

 The Best Social Media Management Tools and Resources